-For a detailed discussion of bankruptcy, you can click here for the Legal Hotline publication on Bankruptcy.
 If you file for bankruptcy, you can choose to use the exempt property rules under the federal bankruptcy law, or you can use the Texas exemption laws.
-When you officially file for bankruptcy you stop or “stay” all civil lawsuits and actions including IRS collection attempts against you.
+When you officially file for bankruptcy, you stop or “stay” all civil lawsuits and actions, including IRS collection attempts against you.
 This stay only lasts for a limited time.
 Bankruptcy hurts your credit record.
-Bankruptcies stay on a person’s credit record for ten years
+Bankruptcies stay on a person’s credit record for ten years.

 What property can the IRS take?

-The Internal Revenue Service is not bound by state exemption laws.
+State exemption laws do not bind the Internal Revenue Service.
 Outside of bankruptcy court, the only property that the IRS cannot take is:

-This publication was made possible through grants from the State Bar of Texas Real Estate, Probate, & Trust Law Section, and the Litigation Section.
+This publication was made possible through grants from the State Bar of Texas Real Estate, Probate, and Trust Law Section and the Litigation Section.